StratifyLabs/MIMXRT1050-EVK/README.md

 ### Install the SDK and pull latest libraries

 ```
+sl --update # follow instructions if there is an update ready
 sl sdk.install # installs the SDK
 # the next commands configure the workspace (current working directory) to build and pull latest libraries
 sl sdk.update:library=StratifyOS,cmo='-DSOS_SKIP_CMAKE=OFF -DBUILD_ALL=ON -DBUILD_ARM_ALL=OFF -DBUILD_ARM_V7EM_F5DH=ON'